Thomas Baynham of Noxon Park (c.1505-1587)

 In 1540 Thomas was admitted to the church of St. John the Baptist at Aston Ingham on the presentation of his mother Jane, widow of Sir Christopher who was Lord of Putley; he was admitted again on her presentation on 10th March 1544.

-He most likely then moved to Noxon Park which Sir Christopher had inherited from his mother Alice in 1518 but which he had excluded from the property transferred to his eldest son George.
+Thomas most likely then moved to Noxon Park which his father Sir Christopher had inherited from his mother Alice in 1518, but which Christopher had excluded from the property transferred to his eldest son George.
 In his will, Thomas signs himself ‘Thomas Baynham of Noxon Park, Rector of this place’.

-Until the Thirty Nine Articles came into effect in 1563, during the church reforms of Elizabeth I, Thomas would have been prevented from marrying by the requirement that priests remain celibate.
+Until the Thirty Nine Articles of Religion came into effect in 1563, during the church reforms of Elizabeth I, Thomas would have been prevented from marrying by the requirement that priests remain celibate.

-On 8th February 1575 he married Mary Ely in All Saints church at Newland.
-Thomas was recorded as ‘gent’ and both he and ‘Maria’ are ‘of Churchend’.
+On 8th February 1574 he married Mary Ely in All Saints church at Newland.
+Thomas was recorded as ‘gent’ and both he and ‘Maria’ are ‘of Churchend’ in Newland.

 Richard was their first child, but there is no baptism record for him.